 Yatra to Northern India

 Apr 2018.
-As part of my PhD research, I travelled to India.
-The first 10 days, I joined a group of Canadians led by Joy – Jaipreet Chandna (she’s cool and leads yearly retreats).
+As part of her PhD dissertation research, Stacey travelled to India.
+The first 10 days, she joined a group of Canadians led by Joy – Jaipreet Chandna.
 We began our yatra (spititual journey) in Amritsar and visited the The Golden Temple daily while we were there.

-We continued our journey and visited Yogi Bhajan’s estate in Ananpur Sahib and then went to Dharmasala, the home of the Dalai Lama.
-A beautiful research surprise: The Dalai Lama moved his Mind & Life: Reimagining Human Flourishing conference to the Temple instead of holding it at his home for His invited guests of scholars and educators.
-Call it luck, coincidence, or synchronicity.
-Our group was able to attend the conference.
+We continued our journey and visited Ananpur Sahib and then went to Dharmasala, the home of the Dalai Lama.
+A beautiful research surprise: The Dalai Lama moved his Mind & Life: Reimagining Human Flourishing conference to the Temple instead of holding it at his home for his invited guests of scholars and educators.
+Call it luck, coincidence, or synchronicity – our group was able to attend the conference.

-After our yatra, the Canadian group dispersed and I stayed in India to continue conducting my dissertation research with yogis, querying yoga as a social, life practice off of the mat, outside of the studio.
+After our yatra, the Canadian group dispersed and Stacey stayed in India to continue conducting research with yogis, querying yoga as a social, life practice off of the mat, outside of the studio.
 In India, yoga is life.
-The streets are one giant yoga mat to work one’s practice.
+The streets are one giant yoga mat to work one’s practice and live daily life.
 Intense, wild, unpredictable, ugly, beautiful – all of it.